 Prior to the completion of this Position Paper, media stories circulated reporting Bravehearts' advocating for changes to current age of consent laws.
-Many of these reports stated that Bravehearts was pushing to make "teenage dating" illegal or that we were proposing to stop teenagers from dating or developing relationships.
+Many of these reports stated that Bravehearts was pushing to make 'teenage dating' illegal or that we were proposing to stop teenagers from dating or developing relationships.

-From the outset Bravehearts would like to state that this policy is not about stopping teenagers from dating or from having sex.
+From the outset Bravehearts would like to state that our Position is not about stopping teenagers from dating or from having sex.